-Dayparting offers a smart way to build more effectiveness into your ad activity while also maximizing your budget.
+Dayparting offers a smart way to build more effectiveness into your PPC ad campaigns while also maximizing your budget.

-Dayparting offers a means to take back control and be more strategic and effective when it comes to displaying ads.
+Dayparting offers a means to take back control with ad scheduling and be more strategic and effective when it comes to displaying ads.

 Dayparting isn’t currently available within the Amazon Ads dashboards so if you want to employ this strategy, you’ll need to be prepared to turn your ads on and off manually (which can be tedious and you run the risk of forgetting) or, use a specialist third party tool (this can be expensive).

-Here’s how to establish whether dayparting is right for you:
+How to establish whether dayparting is right for you

 It’s no secret that understanding your customers is one of the foundational aspects of great marketing.
 This same insight is also invaluable when it comes to optimizing your Amazon Ads campaigns.
 If you have a very detailed understanding of your audience base, you’ll be familiar with their habits and buying patterns, including when they are most likely to make a purchase.

 If your business is able to identify very clear spikes and dips, it’s likely that you could benefit from dayparting as a means of maximizing your budget at times when your target market is most active, and avoiding wasted spend when they are less prone to make purchases.

 In addition to boosting effectiveness, it’s also helpful for advertisers with more limited budgets.

 2. Reaffirm your knowledge of your target audience